1st Marine Division identifies personnel killed in vehicle accident

-Officials with 1st Marine Division identified the two Marines who were killed after a vehicle accident April 15 while supporting Joint Task Force Southern Border operations.
-The two Marines are:

-Lance Cpl.
-Albert A. Aguilera, 22, of Riverside, California, was a combat engineer with 1st Combat Engineer Battalion, 1st Marine Division.
-He enlisted in March 2023 and was promoted to lance corporal in May 2024.

-Lance Cpl.
-Marcelino M. Gamino, 28, of Fresno, California, was a combat engineer with 1st Combat Engineer Battalion, 1st Marine Division.
+A photo taken of U.S. Marine Corps Lance Cpl.
+Marcelino Gamino, a combat engineer with 1st Combat Engineer Battalion, 1st Marine Division, at an unknown date while he was undergoing recruit training at Marine Corps Recruit Depot San Diego, California.
 He enlisted in May 2022 and was promoted to lance corporal in August 2024.
 His decorations include the National Defense Service Medal and Sea Service Deployment Ribbon.
 He deployed to Darwin, Australia, with Marine Rotational Force - Darwin in 2024.

-Another Marine with 1st Combat Engineer Battalion remains in critical condition and is being treated for their injuries.

-The three Marines were transported to University Medical Hospital, El Paso, Texas, where Aguilar and Gamino were pronounced dead.
+Gamino was a native of Fresno, California.
+(U.S. Marine Corps courtesy photo)

 |Date Taken: